-There are plenty of controversies surrounding duplicate content especially when it comes to SEO.
+There are plenty of controversies surrounding duplicate content, especially when it comes to SEO.
 Some experts believe that you can get penalized by Google for having duplicate content on your website.
 Others believe that it’s not a big deal and won’t hurt your rankings at all.
 So what’s the truth?
-Is there a duplicate content penalty?
+Is duplicate content bad for SEO?

 What Is Duplicate Content?